atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

--create a fail state for when the player is seen (game should reset)-DONE -create win state for when player reaches the door- DONE -create a level loader to load different level configurations and wire it up to win state -DONE
+-create a fail state for when the player is seen (game should reset)-DONE -create win state for when player reaches the door- DONE -create a level loader to load different level configurations and wire it up to win state -DONE -add new levels-(add as I got to test functionality of new elements)._DONE -add plant that blocks line of sight.-add image and ge to render in position-DONE-dont let the player walk in to it-DONE-dont let the ghosts see through it-DONE-
+-add a patrolling ghost type.-DONE
+-add start screen.-DONE

  TODAY
--add new levels-(add as I got to test functionality of new elements).
--add plant that blocks line of sight.-add image and ge to render in position-DONE-dont let the player walk in to it-DONE-dont let the ghosts see through it-done-
--add a patrolling ghost type.-DONE
--add start screen.
- TOMORROW
 -add sound
+-add music
 -add end screen
+-add dynamically spawning ghosts
+-change sprites for super ghosts